sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 ### Section 3: Naturalizing intentionality/mental representation
 1. *What do philosophers of mind mean when they speak of the ‘intentionality’ (a.k.a., the ‘intentional content’ or ‘representational content’) of a mental state?
 (2 marks)*

 2. *Considered as a type of relation (between the representing system and the represented object), intentionality can seem intuitively puzzling from a physicalist perspective.
 Give two examples to illustrate why this is so.
+(2 marks)*

-(2 marks)17.
-One way that physicalists have hoped to remove the air of mystery around the representational content of mental states is by regarding it as somehow composed of natural relations like reliable indication.
+3. *One way that physicalists have hoped to remove the air of mystery around the representational content of mental states is by regarding it as somehow composed of natural relations like reliable indication.
 What is ‘reliable indication’, and what might lead one to believe that it could contribute to explaining how mental states represent what they do?*

-3. *There are two (closely related) objections to the claim we can explain the content of a mental  representation solely in terms of what the representation reliably indicates (i.e., to the claim that X represents Y if and only if X reliably indicates Y).
+4. *There are two (closely related) objections to the claim we can explain the content of a mental  representation solely in terms of what the representation reliably indicates (i.e., to the claim that X represents Y if and only if X reliably indicates Y).
 These are the ‘misrepresentation problem’ and the ‘disjunction problem’.
 Explain one of these problems, and the explanatory demand that it places on a successful theory of intentional/representational content.
 (3 marks)*

-4. *Some theorists (e.g., Dretske, Millikan, and Neander) argue that we can answer the misrepresentation problem and disjunction problem by appealing to a mental representation’s evolved ‘proper function’ (a.k.a., ‘teleofunction’).
+5. *Some theorists (e.g., Dretske, Millikan, and Neander) argue that we can answer the misrepresentation problem and disjunction problem by appealing to a mental representation’s evolved ‘proper function’ (a.k.a., ‘teleofunction’).
 Describe one such proposal, and how it claims to overcome the problem you described above.
 (3 marks)*

-5. *Raise an objection to the view you just described.
+6. *Raise an objection to the view you just described.
 (Your answer should indicate whether the objection targets the specific teleosemantic proposal you described in your answer to the previous question, the whole teleosemantic approach of using proper functions to explain a mental representation’s intentional content, or to the broader physicalist project of attempting to explain intentionality in non-intentional terms).
 (2 marks)]*
 ### Section 4: Phenomenal consciousness
 1. *Fill in the blanks of the following argument from Descartes (‘The Conceivability Argument’).*